-If you’re driving your child to the exam, be sure to leave extra early so you’re not running late.
+If you’re driving your child to the exam, be sure to leave extra early and tune up your ca with the automatic running boards 4runner so you’re not running late even in case of emergency.
 If your child getting him or herself to the test, remind him or her to plan ahead and arrive early as some exams rooms lock once the exam starts.

 6. Keep The Test In Perspective

 Many students ‘catastrophize’ exams—they build up the significance of their mark on the exam and worry excessively.
 It’s important to take grades seriously, but worrying too much can actually hinder your child’s ability to perform.
 Your child won’t be able to focus on the material because he or she is so fixated on not getting anything wrong.

 Understanding that a test won’t make or break a final grade can be an effective way to manage exam anxiety.
 Sit down with your child and remind him or her that it’s unrealistic to be perfect on every test or assignment—what’s important is that he or she is putting his or her best effort into it.